Couple Recounts Terrifying Moments Being Stuck On Rising Drawbridge In South Jersey

 With the Naphys family on the steel grate, police say the bridge began rising approximately 3 to 6 feet in the air, due to a large vessel trying to cross.

-“I’m thankful we’re still here because I think if we went in the water or stayed on the bridge we wouldn’t still be here, or we’d be seriously, seriously injured,’ said Terrence Naphys.
+“I’m thankful we’re still here because I think if we went in the water or stayed on the bridge we wouldn’t still be here, or we’d be seriously, seriously injured,” said Terrence Naphys.

 “An employee for the Cape May County Bridge Commission stated that a large vessel was approaching the bridge and they had no contact with that vessel due to their radio being down,” state police said in their report.